Case: Agee, Jr. v. Benson

 Plaintiffs alleged that the Commission drew House and Senate district maps with race as the “predominant consideration.”
 Plaintiffs generated “race blind” models that tracked race but did not use it as a constraint; these maps contained House districts yielding BVAPs of about 93%.
 Because the Hickory Plan’s highest district BVAP was 56.8%, plaintiffs alleged that the Commission moved white voters from districts with a moderate BVAP to districts with a high BVAP to dilute Black voting strength.
 Similarly, had race not been a predominant consideration, plaintiffs claimed the Linden Plan would have produced at least three Black voter majority-minority senate districts in certain counties with high non-white populations.
 Instead, it produced none.

+Pursuant to 28 U.S.C. § 2284, plaintiffs requested a three-judge panel to hear this case as it concerns the constitutionality of the apportionment of congressional districts or any statewide legislative body.
 On March 29, 2022, Chief Judge of the Sixth Circuit Court of Appeals Jeffrey S. Sutton convened a three-judge panel to preside over this case: Circuit Judge of the Sixth Circuit Court of Appeals, Raymond M. Kethledge, and District Judges of the Western District of Michigan, Janet T. Neff and Paul L. Maloney.

-Almost one month later, on April 13, plaintiffs filed an amended complaint that expanded the plaintiffs from twelve to twenty voters.
+Almost one month later, on April 13, the plaintiffs filed an amended complaint that expanded the plaintiffs from twelve to twenty voters.

 Circuit Judge Kethledge denied the Secretary of State’s motion to dismiss on September 21, 2022.
 Her primary argument was that plaintiffs lacked standing to sue her because her actions are “administrative” since the Commission alone draws districts.
 Circuit Judge Kethledge reasoned that her role as the state’s “chief election officer” makes her responsible for implementing the maps and placing voters into new districts.